Creative/Critical Ph.D. Students

 Disseration topic: In this hybrid dissertaion, “Poco Mas/A Poetics of Salvage and Speculation in the Caribbean Diaspora,” I address broader questions of how the concept of salvage,—in its conflicting dualism of its ability to describe the prior experience of wreck and loss or to describe an experience of recovery and repair—engages the ways blackness and sexualized embodiment take up space in the Western imagination.
 I look at racial and gendered representations of (mostly) Afrodiasporic bodies of the Anglophone Caribbean and the material realities they experience(d) as diasporic subjects to generate discussions interested in exploring a historically unprecedented "post-human" future attentive to long histories of racialization, colonization, and enslavement.

-Cathy Thomas is an assistant professor of English and creative writing at the University of California, Santa Barbara.
+Cathy Thomas is an Assistant Professor of English and Creative Writing at the University of California, Santa Barbara.